WilliamMurray-research/10-aus_rewrite/README.md

-Below is a **clean, production‑ready README** for your hybrid **Prolog + Regex + LLM Australian‑English Legal Rewriting Engine**.
-It’s structured like a real project README, with clear sections, setup notes, architecture, and usage examples.
-It’s written for your systems‑engineering style: declarative, precise, and deterministic.

----

 # **AusRewrite‑T5: Australian English Legal Rewriting Engine**

 AusRewrite‑T5 is a **hybrid symbolic–neural rewriting system** designed to convert *any English text* into **strict Australian English**, with a **formal legal register** aligned to Australian Government Style Manual conventions and AGLC‑adjacent tone.